What to do if WordPress auto update fails

 Backup WordPress files and MySQL database

-Before attempting to upgrade WordPress, always backup your WordPress website or blog.
+Before attempting an upgrade, always backup your WordPress website.
 There are several methods how to backup your WordPress installation.
-You can do a manual WordPress backup, or else you can a WordPress backup plugin such as BackupBuddy, or an online service.
+You can do a manual WordPress backup, or use an online service such as BlogVault.

 Download the latest version of WordPress